 - Brown sausage links in a large skillet until cooked through and cut into pieces.
 Set aside.

 - In a large bowl, whisk the eggs and milk together.
 Add salt and pepper.

-- Spray crockpot with cooking spray and layer the cut up sausage, potatoes o'brien, tomato, and cheese.
+- Spray the crockpot with cooking spray and layer the cut-up sausage, potatoes O'Brien, tomatoes, and cheese.
 Pour the egg mixture over the top.
 Stir everything together.

 Love this recipe?

 We want to hear from you!
 Please leave a review.